Interstate 285 (Georgia): Recent history

 Until 2000, the state of Georgia used the sequential interchange numbering system on all of its Interstate Highways.
 The first exit on each highway began with the number "1" and increase numerically with each exit.
 In 2000, GDOT switched to a mileage-based exit system, in which the exit number corresponded to the nearest milepost.

 GDOT voted in September 2012 to raise the speed limit from 55 to 65 mph on the entire freeway and, by 2013, to install electronic signs for variable speed limits north of I-20, to lower the speed limit when traffic or weather conditions warrant.
 This is intended to keep traffic moving at a reduced but steady speed, rather than suddenly braking drivers causing traffic to "clot" simply because other drivers are also braking (which causes unnecessary stop-and-go traffic).

-In 2013, there were 26 fatal accidents on I-285, giving it the highest rate of such accidents per 10 mi of any Interstate in the country.
+In 2013, there were 26 fatal accidents on I-285, giving it 3.5 fatal accidents per 10 mi, the highest rate of any US Interstate.